Skip to main content

 • Monthly number of legal assistant billable hours

-With MyCase, you can improve the profitability of your team with software that easily and efficiently tracks billable time, converts new leads, and automates workflows.
-Your team can also improve client lead and communication with MyCase client relationship management tools.
+The simplest way to improve the profitability of your team is with software that easily and efficiently tracks billable time, converts new leads, and automates workflows.
+Your team can also improve client lead and communication with legal CRM tools

 Case Management and Client Satisfaction Metrics